 - Cochin Shipyard Limited, Dredging Corporation of India Ltd. and Chennai Port Trust organized awareness class on plastic waste management and effective ban on Single USE Plastic (SUP) for school children.

 - Directorate of Lighthouses and Lightships distributed sanitary pads in Rajagiya Kanya College, Noida and V.O.
 Chidambaranar Port Trust distributed the sanitary pads to the colony and nearby community

 - Deendayal Port Trust has signed an MoU recently at the cost of about 3 crores, with State Forest Department, Gujarat to develop greenbelt with the survival condition of 80% plants at suitable sites of Deendayal Port Trust and its surrounding areas covering 31.942 hectares.

-- Jawaharlal Nehru Port Trust organized an awareness program for women health.
+- Jawaharlal Nehru Port Trust organized an awareness program for women’s health.

-- Kamarajar Port Trust installed a RO water plant in the kitchen of the School to provide safe drinking water to the school children.
+- Kamarajar Port Trust installed an RO water plant in the kitchen of the School to provide safe drinking water to the school children.

 - Kamarajar Port Trust organized a “Medical camp” for employees, Port users, BOT operators, stakeholders & Contractors Workers.